iml130/sola/minhton/docs/algorithms/leave.md

 ## Updating Network for Leave without Replacement

 The leaving node must handle the updating of the network itself.
-For this the node has to send RemoveNeighbor messages to each neighbor who knows the node (not its routing table neighbor children, but also its routing table neighbor parents).
+For this the node has to send `REMOVE_NEIGHBOR` messages to each neighbor who knows the node (not its routing table neighbor children, but also its routing table neighbor parents).
-To the routing table neighbor parents has to be sent via SearchExact, because the network information is not known.
+To the routing table neighbor parents has to be sent via `SearchExact`, because the network information is not known.

 After that the adjacent information has to be updated by linking the adjacent left and adjacent right of the leaving node together.